bgupta/meetup/README.md

 Meetup.com API tools

+Note: This code has been tested with Ruby 1.9.3.

 + getrsvpmeetup.rb - Prints an RSVP list for the "next meeting" for a given Meetup group.
 Reads API key and groupurlname from yml config file.
 Optional arguments: $1 == groupurlname, which can override config. $2 == meetingid, which overrides default of "next meeting".
 Will print answer to a single RSVP question if it exists.
 + .getrsvpmeetup.yml.sample - Non working example yml config file